SpiritAxolotl/woah-its-rex/README.md

 - [x] Scale all probability things
 - [x] Add a better system for layer management (variable-wise) (make it a class maybe?)
   - Thank you niko
-- [ ] Somehow shift the game icon down by three pixels without increasing the filesize
+- [ ] ~~Somehow shift the game icon down by three pixels without increasing the filesize~~
   - replaced the icon (to differentiate between amber's version and my version) so I don't think I need to do this one yet
+  - replaced it to something completely different now
 - [ ] Combine data-old.js with data.js (using `data["version"]` to differentiate the different save files)
 - [x] Make a dev branch
-  - [ ] and have testable dev builds deploy at `https://spiritaxolotl.github.io/woah-its-rex/dev` or something
+  - [x] and have testable dev builds deploy at `https://rex.spax.zone/dev`
 - [ ] Add some sort of symmetry function to eliminate repetitive code (for pickaxe abilities)
 - [x] Set up webhook on discord to post whatever activity goes on in the repository
 - [ ] Add more organized credits